romzorus/dux-standard/README.md

 # Our goal
 Build a scalable automation tool ready to handle a massive amount of remote hosts in parallel.
 It comes in 2 versions :
-- scalable version : 3 components (Master Node / Message Broker / Worker Node)
+- scalable version : 3 components (Controller Node / Message Broker / Worker Node)
 - all-in-one version : 1 executable which does everything

 # Scalable version